AdaGold/scrabble/README.md

 ## Wave 3
 ### Primary Requirements
 #### `TileBag`
-Create a `Scrabble::TileBag` class with a __minimum of 5 specs__.
+Create a `Scrabble::TileBag` class with __full unit testing/specs__.
+You should have a spec that tests all pieces of functionality and logic.
 It should have the following class and instance methods:

 - `#initialize` Should set up the instance with a collection of all default tiles
 - `#draw_tiles(num)` returns a collection of random tiles, removes the tiles from the default set